RohitSoni906068/CGenesis/09_Function_Practice_Problems/README.md

 # 🛠️ Function Practice Problems in C

-Welcome to the **Function Practice Problems** module!
+Welcome to the **Function Practice Problems** module of _The Ultimate C Programming Language_ course!
 This folder is packed with hands-on coding challenges to help you master writing, using, and applying functions in C. These problems are essential for building modular, reusable, and efficient code.

 ---